a320321wb/course-info/lab2.md

 You will need to add these new files to your release.
-The easiest way to do this is to change to your project directory (probably called simple-db-hw) and pull from the master GitHub repository into a new branch named lab2:
+The easiest way to do this is to change to your project directory (probably called simple-db-hw) and pull from the master GitHub repository:

 ```
 $ cd simple-db-hw